Existing Reality in Uganda

 As far as health is concerned, 15 adults and 7 children live with HIV/AIDS.
 Malaria, asthma, and other respiratory problems, ulcers, cancer are some of the recurrent diseases.
 Although the biggest handicap is not the diseases themselves, but not being able to access the treatments suitable for them.

-The houses, made by mud and adobe, have one or two rooms and are mainly semi-permanent, kitchen and toilet are of cane or wood.
+The houses, made by clay and adobe, have one or two rooms and are mainly semi-permanent, kitchen and toilet are of cane or wood.
 Some homes do not have them.
 More than 95% of families need improvement in this regard.
 Only 5 households near Fort Portal town have access to National Water, the rest are supplied with wells, boreholes, ponds or Mpanga River itself, which in most cases are located more than 2 km away, to travel every day.

 Education: “KUSOMA” Project